 Explore the key principles of ICA's Culture of Learning

 Our approach is learner-driven and based on students’ interests.
 Students and educators are agents of their own growth.

 Every learner comes with a unique combination of identity, personality, passions, experience, needs, culture, mindset, toolset and skillset that has to be noticed, valued and taken into account to personalize learning.

-The central focus is the lifelong growth of every learner to pursue their aspiration accomplished through inquiry learning and integrating overarching forces of environment, languages, time, relationships and external factors.
+The central focus of the International Comprehensive learning framework is the lifelong growth of every learner to pursue their aspiration accomplished through inquiry learning and integrating overarching forces of environment, languages, time, relationships and external factors.

 "We are the authors of our lives"